 Amazon doesn’t want to just pull reviews for the sake of pulling them, so if you have a review or several that have been pulled, I’d send a screenshot of these to Amazon and ask them why.
 I would (nicely) challenge their system, because it’s not always perfect.

 The Bottom Line

 There are, unfortunately, entire companies set up to attempt to “cheat” the Amazon system.
 And because of this, Amazon must take action to ensure that the site doesn’t turn into a hacker-free-for-all.
 Sadly, this means pulling reviews.

 So if you want to arm yourself with a good, solid, publishing partner, I recommend that you keep tabs on your reviews.
-This means contacting Amazon when and if an ethical review get pulled.
+This means contacting Amazon when and if they pull an ethical review.
 You can do this by contacting them via Author Central, teeing up an email or having them call you.
 If you email them, you’ll no doubt get a standard reply that the review violated Amazon’s terms of service, so I’d always recommend starting with a call.

 I know that fighting the 8,000-pound gorilla may not seem like something you want to take on.
 However, Amazon is your publishing partner.
 And I believe that the only way we’ll be able to clearly define the difference between bad reviews and good reviews, is to communicate professionally.

 And, now that you are working to protect your book from Amazon pulling reviews, if you’re ready to sell more books on Amazon, I’m ready to help you start!